Xilinx/HPC/docs/src/overview.rst

 PCG Solver
 ----------

-Engineering simulation softwares allow companies to predict the behavior of their future products more accurately, and as a result, to deliver high quality products with a much shorter development cycle.
+Engineering simulation software allows companies to predict the behavior of their future products more accurately, and as a result, to deliver high quality products with a much shorter development cycle.
 One of the key components in those engineering simulation applications is a set of numerical solvers.
 PCG (Preconditioned Conjugate Gradient)